 Some children are more academic than others.
 There is nothing wrong with that.
 The problem occurs when school becomes a less pleasant experience because they are struggling.
 Weather this happens can depend on your child.
 Some children really aren’t fussed about doing well at school.
 For others, not understanding a topic can be distressing.

-One of the other key reasons for using a tutor is when a child has the ability to keep up with school work, but has become behind for some reason.
+One of the key reasons for using private tuition is when a child has the ability to keep up with school work, but has become behind for some reason.
 Most work our children do at school builds on work they have done previously.
 If a child hasn’t understood the previous work, they will likely struggle with the new work.
 Tutoring can be a great way to help a child catch up on what they’ve missed.
 It may only be needed in the short term as the child may not struggle once they’ve caught up.

 Tutoring can also be useful if your child has learning style that isn’t well catered for at school.
 We all learn differently and class teachers can’t realistically adapt their teaching to meet the needs of every a child in a class.
 Tutors can identify how a child best learns and adapting their methods to suit.
+This can be particularly relevant fo children with learning difficulties.

 Why we Decided our Son Needed a Tutor